 If you suspect Medicare fraud you can report it online to the Office of the Inspector General or by calling 800-HHS-TIPS.
 The Qui Tam Provision allows a citizen to bring civil action on behalf of the government.
 This makes you a protected whistleblower.
 Also under this provision the whistleblower can awarded a share of the recovery!
 Your help is needed and you may be compensated.

 The Stark Law is known as Physician Self-Referral Law.1 It prohibits the referral of a patient for services, if the referring physician has a financial gain.
 For example, a physician cannot write a prescription for a wheelchair, and then sell you the wheelchair.
 Also paying for referrals is crime.
 The Anti-Kickback Statute prohibits arrangements to induce the purchase of items or services payable by Medicare and Medicaid.
-Penalties up to $50,000 per kickback plus three times the amount of the claim can be imposed.2 There are Safe Harbors in place to protect business arrangements that are not in violation of this law and some discounting is legal as long as it is at “arms-length”.
+There are Safe Harbors in place to protect business arrangements that are not in violation of this law and some discounting is legal as long as it is at “arms-length”.